Slow Cooker Philly Cheese Steak Sandwiches

 Total Time 8 hours 15 minutes

-The beef is super tender, the liquid left behind is magic (I actually froze what liquid I didn’t add to a little bowl for dunking – I know like a cross between a french dip and a Philly cheesesteak but the liquid was SO good).
-The bell peppers, onions and mushrooms add a delicious flavor to the beef, the liquid and the sandwich.
+We’ve made this recipe three times in the last two weeks and I think I’ve enjoyed so many I’ve already matched the previous year’s beef consumption in just that time.
+The beef is super tender, the liquid left behind is magic.
+I actually froze what liquid I didn’t add to a little bowl for dunking – I know like a cross between a French dip and a Philly cheesesteak – it’s THAT good.
+The bell peppers, onions, and mushrooms add a delicious flavor to the beef, the liquid, and the sandwich.
+And the best part is that it cooks hands off so you can go about your day and enjoy the most amazing Philly cheesesteaks ready to go at dinner time.

 Pin this recipe now to remember it later